Ohio’s Kindergarten Readiness Assessment

 The Language and Literacy portion of the Kindergarten Readiness Assessment can be used to meet the reading diagnostic assessment requirement of the Third Grade Reading Guarantee.
 To meet the diagnostic requirement, teachers must complete the Language and Literacy portion by Nov.
 1.

-Schools and districts can begin KRA administration starting the first day of school, or the first day that schools and districts take attendance for students who are enrolled in kindergarten with the administration ending on November 1.
+The KRA is intended to be administered to kindergarten students starting the first day of school or the first day that schools and districts take attendance for students who are enrolled in kindergarten with the administration ending on November 1.
 Continuing for the 2018-2019 school year, public districts have the option to begin the administration of KRA selected response and performance task items up to two weeks prior to the first day of kindergarten.
 The administration window closes on Nov.
 1.